 Emergency Situation!!!
 We have geriatric dogs in need of emergent veterinary care.

-We recently took in three geriatric dogs.
-Their names are Maggie, Zeeke, and Lil Dude.
+We recently took in two geriatric dogs.
+Their names are Moe and Noahe.
 With every day their vet bills are increasing due to their declining health.
 Below you are able to read more about their current situations.
 Please consider donating to their veterinary bills so that they may have the best quality of life moving forward.
 If you prefer to donate directly to our veterinary clinic please call Mineral Wells Veterinary Clinic at 731-642-5699.
-You can donate to Maggie, Zeeke, or Lil Dude's care under the account Eller (Voiceless Moments).
+You can donate to Moe Eller or Noah Eller's care under the account Eller (Voiceless Moments).

 Welcome to Voiceless Moments Dog Sanctuary and Rescue, a dedicated 501c3 non-profit organization located in Erin, TN.
 Serving Stewart and Houston Counties, we specialize in special needs dogs under 25 pounds.
 We also strive to help in the urgent needs of our community's stray and abandoned dog population.
 These counties have no local animal shelter or animal control.
 We provide essential care and support on a case-by-case basis.
 Your generous donations enable us to continue our mission and make a difference in the lives of these deserving animals.

 Our family proudly began rescuing dogs in 2011, driven by a commitment to make a real difference in the lives of vulnerable animals.
-I, Charlee Eller, became the founder and president of Voiceless Moments Dog Sanctuary and Rescue in January of 2024.
+We founded Voiceless Moments Dog Sanctuary and Rescue in January of 2024.
 With a decade of experience at a local rescue in Stewart County, I noticed a persistent need for support, especially among disabled and senior dogs.
 This need inspired me to establish a dedicated sanctuary focused on providing care for these dogs who too often get overlooked.

 It's a sad truth that many people shy away from adopting senior dogs or those with disabilities.
 Our mission is to change that narrative.
 We believe that every family deserves the resources and knowledge necessary to care for their pets.
 When an owner can no longer care for their beloved dog, we step in to ensure it receives the love and care it deserves.